imd1005-web-development-winter-2023/exercise-15/README.md

 # Exercise 15 - Exploring CSS Grid

-For this exercise, let's ...
+For this exercise, let's practice using CSS Grid to create some funky layouts.

-All of the colour codes you need are in your `style.css` file, though you can use a different colour palette if you are so inclined.
-The image that you need are in the `images` folder as well.
+Detailed instructions for what CSS to add are in your your `style-start.css` file.

 ## Desired outcome